JetBrains/teamcity-documentation/topics/working-with-meta-runner.md

 TeamCity allows extracting meta-runners using the web UI.

 All meta-runners are stored on a project level, so they are available within this project and its subprojects only, and are not visible outside.
-If a meta-runner is stored on the __&lt;Root&gt;__  project level, it is available globally (in all projects).
+If a meta-runner is stored on the Root project level, it is available globally (in all projects).

 You can use the existing meta-runners from the TeamCity Meta-Runners Power Pack or create your own meta-runner.